ax-va/JavaScript-Crash-Course-Morgan-2024/README.md

 In addition to language syntax and code examples, the course is completed by the following projects:
 - the (Ping) Pong game without and with OOP
-- a song for Tanya
+- a nice song for nice Tanya
-- a visualization of the GitHub Search API data
+- a visualization of data fetched via the GitHub Search API

 ## Original code by Nick Morgan
 https://codepen.io/collection/ZMjYLO